RuK-Prog/Microsoft-Activation-Scripts/README.md

 4. That's it...
 You'll now have extended support until at least 2028 and up to 2031.
 P.S.
 The program will not only activate ESU, but also change the region to a supported one (USA).

-The author does not claim copyright to the original development.
-He only made minor changes to the current version to automatically activate ESU without any user interaction.
+The author does not claim copyright on the original development.
+He only made minor changes to the current version to automatically activate ESU without user input.